 |No.||Surname||color nothing||color minute||color hour||color both|

-Set transitional period of color change
+Set the transition time of the color change

-Display on or off
+Display Switch on or off

 Hold down the "Minute" key and press the "Hour" key.

 The timer can only be set via the serial interface.

 The switch-on hour and minute as well as the switch-off hour and minute can be set.
 In addition, the timer can be switched on or off separately.